tryyang2001/tp/docs/UserGuide.md

 #### 4.4.3 Viewing Upcoming Exercise Items `view u/`

-This command is used to view all exercises and the calories added that are scheduled to happen on a future date.
+In order to view all of your upcoming exercises, this command can be used and all of your scheduled exercises and their calories will be displayed for you to see.

 Format: `view u/`
 ```text